Rpender85/Unified-cosmic-fluid-model/README.md

 - `/paper`: Draft manuscript and abstract.

 ## 📞 Contact & Collaboration
 This work is open for peer review and collaboration.
-For inquiries, please contact [Your Email] or open an issue.
+For inquiries, please contact ralphpender@gmail.com or open an issue.

 ---
 *Note: This is a theoretical framework.
 All simulations are numerical approximations intended to validate the core physical mechanisms.*